 The EPIC Site File Generation tool uses the FORTRAN programs stored under \${FESTC_HOME}/epic/util/siteCreate.
 This tool generates EPIC site files for the selected grid cells with the minimum crop acreage limit criterion.
 It also creates 21 crop directories with a crop site list file that is to be used in the other tools.
 As simulations are performed, irrigated and rainfed results are maintained as separate subdirectories under the overall crop directory.
-Figure 11 displays the tool interface for the test_case scenario.
-As explained in Section 4.2, users can change the Minimum Crop Acres if the 40-acre limit is too large for their modeling domain's grid cells.
+Figure 11 displays the tool interface for the test_case scenario with the Minimum Crop Acres set to 40.
+Users should use the same Minimum Crop Acres set in the Crop Site Info Generation tool.

 Figure 11.
-The EPIC Site File Generation interface for the test case scenario.
+The EPIC Site File Generation interface for the test_case scenario.